-The old adage of “buy the very best optics and you only cry once” was preached to me by my grandfather and great uncle when I was starting my hunting career.
+The old adage of “buy the very best optics and you only cry once” was preached to me by my grandfather and great-uncle when I was starting my hunting career.
 It still holds true today.
 However, as a young man on a lance corporal’s salary in the Marine Corps, that meant nearly 4 months of wages.
 So, I purchased the best that I could afford at the time and after 20 years, I had amassed a pretty solid collection of optics.
 Each purchase was a little better and a little, or in some cases, a lot more money.

-When Vortex Optics hit the market in the mid 2000s, they knew there were a lot of customers just like me out there.
+When Vortex Optics hit the market in the mid 2000's, they knew there were a lot of customers just like me out there.
 Their focus was to build the very best product they could in each price point to accommodate all levels of buyers.
 In addition to that, they made sure to put the best warranty ever offered on it so that once you purchased the product, you never had to worry about it again.
 That meant even if you made a bonehead move and ran them over, Vortex was willing to warranty your mistake, which says a lot about a company.
 They have built a world-renowned brand because of this.

 Over years of testing and watching Vortex Optics get better and better, I would say I was very impressed with products they were putting out.
-When you looked at their very top of the line products in the Razor line, they were really good.
-However, when compared head to head with the very best on the market there was still a little room for improvement.
+When you looked at their very top-of-the-line products in the Razor line, they were really good.
+However, when compared head-to-head with the very best on the market there was still a little room for improvement.
 We weren’t truly comparing apples to apples during these tests because the Razor line was still two-thirds the price of what we were comparing them to, but it was the best they had to offer at the time.

-During the 2019 hunting season, we had a set of the latest and greatest Vortex Razor UHD binoculars in 12X50 in our possession.
+During the 2019 hunting season, we had a set of the latest-and-greatest Vortex Razor UHD binoculars in 12x50 in our possession.
 These were designed and built with the best available resources to bridge that gap.

 Someone on our team had them in the field nearly every day from July through December and we put them to the test in nearly every type of climate, hunting situation, and torture test that you could ever imagine.
-We had them side by side on a tripod with the biggest names in the business and did these things ever perform.
+We had them side-by-side on a tripod with the biggest names in the business and did these things ever perform.

 Testing a binocular in a real-world environment provides you so much more than looking at them in the store or even heading out to the parking lot during the day.
-Low light visibility when animals are most active are best when being tested in that situation and when you can put them side by side with other high-end competitors, you can truly see how they compare.
+Low-light visibility when animals are most active are best when being tested in that situation and when you can put them side-by-side with other high-end competitors, you can truly see how they compare.
 Although the Vortex Razor UHD binoculars are less expensive than their high-end competitors, I would definitely say we are comparing apples to apples this time around.
-Those low light glassing sessions are when you truly see the improvements in the glass and coatings used with this new model.
+Those low-light glassing sessions are when you truly see the improvements in the glass and coatings used with this new model.
 Long before and after legal shooting light, we were able to determine antler quality within rifle range.
 They put us in a position to know the animals we were after were right in front of us and to be set and ready when it was legal shooting time.
 Spending countless hours behind your optics is another great test as a lower quality of glass and coatings will put added fatigue to your eyes and a week in the field will start delivering headaches you wish you didn’t have.